Exponential ergodicity for Markov processes with random switching

 In principle, this condition could be slightly relaxed by the addition of a proportionality constant $C_i$, provided that one assumes that the switching rate of the process is sufficiently slow.
 This ensures that, most of the time, it spends a sufficiently long time in any one state for this proportionality constant not to play a large role.

 One could also imagine allowing for jumps of the component in $E$ at the switching times, and this would lead to a similar difficulty.

-In the same way, the distance $d$ appearing in Assumption~\ref{hypo:Curv} is the \textit{same} for every $i$ and that it does not allow for a constant prefactor in the right hand side of \eqref{eq:curv}.
+In the same way, the distance $d$ appearing in Assumption~\ref {hypo:Curv} is the \textit{same} for every $i$ and that it does not allow for a constant prefactor in the right-hand side of \eqref{eq:curv}.
 This may seem like a very strong assumption since usual convergence theorems, like Harris' theorem, do not give this kind of bound.
 We will see however in Section~\ref{sect:exemple} an example which illustrates that there is no obvious way in general to weaken this condition.
-The intuitive reason why this is so is that if the process switches rapidly, then it is crucial to have some local information (small times) and not only global information (large times) on the behaviour of each underlying dynamics.
+The intuitive reason why this is so is that if the process switches rapidly, then it is crucial to have some local information (small times) and not only global information (large times) on the behaviour of each underlying dynamics.\vadjust{\goodbreak}

-We now have presented all the assumptions that are necessary to state our main results.
+We have now presented all the assumptions required to state our main results.
 The first one describes the simplest situation, that is when $a$ does not depend on its first component:

-\begin{theo}[Wasserstein exponential ergodicity in the constant case] Under assumptions \ref{hyp:a-reg}, \ref{hyp:rec} and \ref{hypo:Curv}, if $a(x,i,j)$ does not depend on $x$ and the Markov process $I$ has an invariant probability measure $\nu$ verifying
+\begin{theo}[(Wasserstein exponential ergodicity in the constant case)] Under Assumptions~\ref{hyp:a-reg}, \ref{hyp:rec} and~\ref {hypo:Curv}, if $a(x,i,j)$ does not depend on $x$ and the Markov process $I$ has an invariant probability measure $\nu$ verifying